 The Municipality's funding requirements are in Canadian dollars.
-However, some exposure to foreign currencies in the Long-Term Portfolio is expected and necessary to provide diversification and potentially enhance returns.
+However, some exposure to foreign currencies in the Long-Term Portfolio may be advantageous to provide diversification and potentially enhance returns.
 Therefore, it shall not be a violation of this IPS for investments in global mandates to be unhedged, in whole or in part, where the diversification benefits embedded in the currency exposure are considered to be beneficial or desirable by ONE JIB.